2025 Indian electoral controversy: Change in the appointment process of election commissioners

-Election commissioners are members of the ECI, appointed by the president of India on the recommendation of a three-member panel, named the Selection Committee, through a majority vote.
-Prior to 2023, the committee consisted of the prime minister of India, the chief justice of India, and the leader of the opposition in the Lok Sabha.
-However, the Chief Election Commissioner and other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act of 2023 controversially replaced the chief justice with a union minister, thereby giving the ruling government a dominant role in the appointment of election commissioners.
+Election commissioners are appointed by the president of India on the recommendation of a three-member Selection Committee.
+In March 2023, the Supreme Court, in Anoop Baranwal v.
+Union of India case, directed that, until Parliament enacted a law on the subject, appointments would be made on the advice of a committee comprising the prime minister, the chief justice of India, and the leader of the opposition in the Lok Sabha (or the leader of the largest opposition party where no Leader of the Opposition was recognised).
+The Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023, enacted later that year, replaced the chief justice with a Union Cabinet minister nominated by the prime minister and established a separate Search Committee headed by the Union Minister of Law and Justice to prepare a panel of candidates.
+Critics have argued that the composition of the Selection Committee gives the government greater influence over appointments.